tintin10q/csai_ml_final_summary/ML_final_summary.md

 Another example is with **time data** this is important to keep in order.

 ## Tuning
-Tuning is where you improve the models generalization performance by **tuning**\adjusting the hyperparameters.
+Tuning is where you improve the models' generalization performance by **tuning**\adjusting the hyperparameters.
 You can do this with grid search.
 Grid search is just a fancy word for training and testing with a lot of combinations of hyperparameters and using the best.
 You however should make clear before you do grid search which values you want to try.
 **Simple grid search** is when you just try all the possible combinations of the hyperparameters you specified.
 **Grid search with cross validation** use cross validation to evaluate the performance of each combination of parameter values.

 The **problem with grid search** is that if you optimize the model based on the test data that the **test data is not independent anymore!** To fix this requires another final test set that you use with the best model you found with grid search.
 This is where the **validation set** comes in.
 You use the validation set to get a final score on the best model.

 When doing grid search you can save all the results you got for the different models and create a grid.
-This grid can be very usefull as ussually things that are close on the grid have similar performance.
+This grid can be very useful as usually things that are close on the grid have similar performance.

 ![Grid search grid](grid_search_grid.png)